-As discussed in our previous blog, Law School Myths Debunked: 10 Myths About Applying to Law School, welcome to our 10-part blog series where we debunk the most popular myths about applying to Law School.
+As discussed in our previous blog, Law School Myths Debunked: 10 Myths About Applying to Law School, welcome to our 10-part blog series.
+In this series, we debunk the most popular myths about applying to Law School.
 In this blog we cover myth #1, going straight from undergrad to law school is easiest.

 “Leverage whatever experiences you do have.
 The UK attracts top students from around the world so make yourself standout.”